harshangrjn/QuantumCircuitOpt.jl/docs/src/quickguide.md

 Also, `results["solution"]` contains detailed information about the solution produced by the optimization model, which can be utilized for further analysis.

 # Visualizing results
-QuantumCircuitOpt currently supports the visualization of optimal circuit decompositions obtained from the results dictionary (from above), which can be executed using,
+QCOpt currently supports the visualization of optimal circuit decompositions obtained from the results dictionary (from above), which can be executed using,
 ```julia
 data = QCOpt.get_data(params)
 QCOpt.visualize_solution(results, data)
 ```
-For example, for the above controlled-Z gate decomposition, the processed output of QuantumCircuitOpt is as follows:
+For example, for the above controlled-Z gate decomposition, the processed output of QCOpt is as follows:
 ```
 =============================================================================
 Quantum Circuit Model Data